Meet the Founders

-Simon is the Global Director of Marketing responsible for brand management and communications.
+Simon is the Global Head of Marketing responsible for brand management and communications.
 He brings over 15+ years of experience in both the US and China with expertise across advertising creative, branding, and PR.

 After co-founding Capital Spirits Baijiu bar in Beijing with Matthias and Bill, he went on to work in marketing and brand consulting for various liquor brands with Capital Spirits LTD Consulting.
 Simon holds an MBA from Columbia Business School.

 Matthias has long worked to bring attention to underrated, underappreciated spirits.
 In 2009 he founded WESTKORN, a modern premium interpretation of a traditional German grain spirit, helping to spark the classic drink’s revival.